musheeza01/musheezacert/content/docs/installation/supported-releases.md

 1. The redundancy program utilizes Universal Asynchronous Receiver-Transmitter (UART), a serial communication protocol.
 See [Program 1](#Program-1) below for programming details.

 ### Get Help
-For any questions contact Kristie Morris at v-kmorris@microsoft.com
+For any questions contact the Microsoft Datacenter Community Development team at dc-stem@microsoft.com

 #### <a id="Appendix"></a> Appendix
 Once the Circuit Playground Express (CPX) is connected and powered, the program will display 1 or 2 green solid lit LEDs.